 I've been craving burritos for about a week but I'm also doing my best to avoid eating any bread (I must confess....I'm that person that will eat just about anything if it's in a flour tortilla and I've been cleansing and I'm trying to practice the fine art of eating certain things in moderation).
-So to help satisfy my cravings I decided to make burrito bowls..
-I tweaked this recipe a bit from my usually burrito bowls by subbing quinoa for rice and using chickpeas instead of black beans and by using heirloom tomatoes for the pico.
+So to help satisfy my cravings I decided to make burrito bowls.
+I tweaked this recipe a bit from my usual burrito bowls by subbing quinoa for rice and using chickpeas instead of black beans and by using heirloom tomatoes for the pico de gallo.
 It was super quick and easy to make and left me feeling full but not weighed down.

 Cook Time: 20 Minutes